bugmaschine/steamdeck-refurbished-checker/README.md

 This is meant to be run by a workflow

-If you fork this fork don't forget to activate the workflow and to set your discord webhook
+If you fork this fork don't forget to enable the workflow and to set your discord webhook as an enviroment variable named `DISCORD_WEBHOOK`